seqeralabs/nf-tower/README.md

 for [Nextflow](https://www.nextflow.io/) workflows.

 ## Availibility
-A free-to-use public Tower service is availible at [tower.nf](https://tower.nf/).
+A free-to-use public Tower service is available at [tower.nf](https://tower.nf/).

 The community version of Tower is available from this repository.
 It can be deployed in a user's own environment and has features for single users to monitor their Nextflow pipelines, deployed anywhere.

-The fully-featured enterprise version of Tower is availible from Seqera Labs.
+The fully-featured enterprise version of Tower is available from Seqera Labs.
 It can be deployed in a customers own on-premise or cloud environment and includes advanced workflow management, resource optimization and enterprise-grade support.
 To learn more, please visit [Seqera Labs](https://seqera.io).